vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 Our product team spent some time to ideate on the supply side of things and had come up with a plan.
 The initial strategy was to find people who are already influencers on Tiktok and Instagram and use some of their content and combine with our selection.
 Later, we would nurture people within the community to become influencers.

-<blockquote>The hypothesis that we would test is this: Influencer-based commerce works better than traditional ecommerce for the next 100mn users of India.
+<blockquote>Our hypothesis: Influencer-based commerce works better than traditional ecommerce for the next 100mn users of India.
 </blockquote>

 #### Content strategy